 Observe fast and perform Puja on Falgun Maha Shivratri/ Shravan Shivratri and all four/ five Mondays in Sawan Maas.

-List of the articles for Shivratri Puja and Vrat
+List of articles for Shivratri Puja and Vrat

-Also arrange Jal- mixed with Gangajal (Holy water), unboiled milk added to Jal, sugarcane juice, and Panchamruta (Honey, Ghee, Sugar, milk, and curd).
+Also, arrange Jala, mixed with Gangajal (Holy water), unboiled milk added to water (Jal), sugarcane juice, and Panchamruta made with Ghee, Sugar, milk, curd and little honey.
 Offer this Panchamrit to Lord Shiva and Parvati.
 Also, offer Jal to Lord Ganesha and Nandi.

 Chant Mantra as follows: